APNIC-Labs/draft-kskroll-sentinel/README.md

 Internet-Draft         DNSSEC Trusted Key Sentinel              May 2018

+   intended to allow a user or a third party to determine the state of their DNS resolution system, and, in particular, whether or not they are using one or more validating DNS resolvers that use a particular trust anchor for the root zone.

    The critical aspect of the DNS names used in this mechanism is that they contain the specified label for either the positive and negative